 "Perhaps most important of all, you develop a new understanding of money.
 You recognize that money is not your ultimate desire but a tool that allows you to freely pursue your true passions.”

-With their own website and considerable momentum, the NSSTA Women’s Caucus appears to have an exciting, innovative future.
+Both the NSSTA Women’s Caucus and the Alliance for Women appear to have considerable momentum and exciting, innovative futures.
 Perhaps their entrepreneurial members will not only benefit personally from Shinobu’s book, but also identify new ways to apply her ideas and methodologies to help transform their own professional knowledge and structured settlement annuities into “empowerment planning” for injured individuals and their families.